ember-learn/cli-guides/guides/basic-use/deploying.md

 ## Common deployment configurations

-Compared to develping an app locally, there are some options to consider when an app is in deployment.
+Compared to developing an app locally, there are some options to consider when an app is in deployment.
 Some apps may not need to make any of these configurations, but here are just a few of the most common examples to help you get started.
 For more details, see the [Advanced Use](../../advanced-use/) section of the CLI guides.

 ### Configuring `rootURL`

 <!-- older docs reference the "History API".
 Is that still a thing?
 I took it out.
 (Jen) -->

-Many Ember apps are served from the index of a domain, like `https://some-domain-name.com/`, which requres no configuration.
+Many Ember apps are served from the index of a domain, like `https://some-domain-name.com/`, which requires no configuration.
 However, if an app is served from somewhere other than the root `/` of the domain, like `https://some-domain-name.com/path/to/ember/app/` you will need to configure the value of `rootURL` in `config/environment.js`.
 This is required for Router to function correctly.